 Nobody who was at the cramped Off Ramp Cafe in Seattle could have known the historic nature of the show.

-The Day Roger Daltrey Punched Keith Moon and Got Fired From the Who
+When Roger Daltrey Punched Keith Moon and Got Fired by the Who

 While violence is hardly ever a desired outcome in a dispute, the incident ultimately bred a positive result.

 The Day Rolling Stones Co-Founder Brian Jones Was Found Dead